illyiggles/Resy/README.md

 # Little Lemon Restaurant

-Final capstone project for Meta Front-end developer program on Coursera, which contains a detailed and responsive website with table-booking functionality built using React.
+Final capstone project for Meta Front-end developer program on Coursera.
+Objective: Build a responsive website that contains an online reservation system using React.

 ## Screenshot